LeapBeyond/catwalk/README.md

 `catwalk` is a model wrapping and serving platform.

+This README contains technical information about the python package.
+For User documentation, please refer to the [Wiki](https://github.com/LeapBeyond/catwalk/wiki/).

 ## Project overview

 `catwalk` provides a simple and automated method to wrap a generic python-based model into a production-